Mojang/ore-ui/react-facet/docs/game-ui-development/remote.md

 }))
 ```

-When consuming this the content of the particular message will be returned:
+The selector will return a facet that holds the content of the particular message:

 ```tsx
 const Message = ({ index }: { index: number }) => {